sahananar/cse15l-lab-reports/LabReport3.md

 ## Example 2:

-The `grep` - A/B/C commands.
+The `grep -A` and `grep -C` commands.
 For the first example, I used 'grep -A', which

 Input 1:
 ```